-- The REM position will enhance STEI's CDM effort and produce more energy savings which will improve the competitive position of our consumers.
+The REM position will enhance STEI's CDM effort and produce more energy savings which will improve the competitive position of our consumers.
 Improving the bottom line of larger consumers is very important in this difficult economic climate.
 St. Thomas Energy is planning to share the Roving Energy Manager with a nearby LDC to make this position as cost effective as possible while achieving greater energy savings.
-The key areas of responsibility will include: - For all assigned customers perform site assessment visits and determine the CDM potential at their facilities. - Work with customer facilities staff, suppliers and service providers to assist in determination of CDM opportunities. - Coordinate feasibility studies and professional audits as required. - Provide written reports to the on customer CDM projects. - Assist customers in preparing applications for incentives and work with the Business Account Represent to present CDM business cases to customers.
+The key areas of responsibility will include:

+- For all assigned customers perform site assessment visits and determine the CDM potential at their facilities. - Work with customer facilities staff, suppliers and service providers to assist in determination of CDM opportunities. - Coordinate feasibility studies and professional audits as required. - Provide written reports to the on customer CDM projects.